jgrasso3/rails_blog/notes.md

     * run seeds.rb to create bummy data

 partial: way to store a section of template that can be dropped in using a `<% render '<path>' %>`

+## MVC

+Model View Controller

+## Database

+db:migrate

+db:seed

+* Foreign Key
+  * `rails g migration add_user_to_posts user:belongs_to` adds FK on Post pointing to a User
+    * migrate will fail for pre existing posts that didn't get a user
+  * have to edit models
+    * user: has_many :posts
+    * posts: belongs_to :user

+## Routes

+rails routes

+## Bootstrap

+## Auth

+### Devise

+add devise to Gemfile

+* `rails g devise:install`
+  * setups devise for rails app
+  * lists out next steps like placing alerts
+* `rails g devise User`
+  * creates a User model w/
+    * db migration
+      * has a bunch of commented out settings to setup things like tracking, lockout, etc
+      * Trackable, Confirmable, Lockable
+    * tests
+    * devise routes
+      * adds `devise_for :users` in `config/routes.rb`
+      * `user/_session_manager.html.erb` for example of login logout
+* `rails g devise:views`
+  * creates all the views devise uses under the hood so we can edit them
+* `rails g devise:controllers users`
+  * adds all devise controllers for our User
+  * uncomment protected update/create sanitizers, add name key, and uncomment before_actions
+  * add sessions and registration devise routes

+#### Requiring auth for a page

+`before_action :authenticate_user!` in the controller